cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/MathUtil.rst

 .. java:method:: public static double mad(double... data)
    :outertype: MathUtil

-   Gets the Median absolute deviation (MAD) from a array of numbers.
+   Gets the Median Absolute Deviation (MAD) from a array of numbers.

    :param data: the array of numbers
    :return: the mad